 热汤养心 修身养性

-The saying reflects the health giving properties of soup.
-In fact traditional Chinese medicine is often prepared as a concentrated soup.
+In fact Traditional Chinese Medicine is often prepared as a concentrated herbal soup.